AlphaHydrae/elixir-brownbag/slides/SLIDES.md

 TODO: meta programming example

+Macros inspired by LISP

 Show if and + implementation to demonstrate macros and syntactic sugar Elixir implemented in Elixir
 AST written in elixir terms, quote/unquote
 Kernel specialforms

+Ecto inspired from link (language integrated query) in .net, but doesn’t have to be integrated into language, just a compile time macro: compiled as close as possible to SQL so no waste at runtime

 ---